La part de l'autre: Influence on wider history in this Alternate timeline

 The development of Germany made it economically the most powerful country in the world, while Berlin became a multicultural metropolis.
 In addition, it was the Germans who sent the first artificial satellite into space and in 1970 effected the first Moon landing.

 The Holocaust and the founding of Israel never happened.
 Though Zionism had many supporters, without a genocide of the Jews and the guilt felt about it, the International Community did not endorse the project of creating a Jewish State.
 Rather, the pressure of the Arab population forced the British to stop the immigration of Jews to Palestine, and Zionism went to "the cemetery of failed utopias".

-Without being credited with the monumental heroic struggle of defeating the Nazi invasion of the Soviet Union, and without a Soviet hegemony over half of Europe, the Soviet Communist regime was much weaker then in our history and already in the early 1960s was overthrown by a popular uprising.
+Without being credited with the monumental heroic struggle of defeating the Nazi invasion of the Soviet Union, and without a Soviet hegemony over half of Europe, the Soviet Communist regime was much weaker than in our history and already in the early 1960s was overthrown by a popular uprising.

 As WWII did not happen, the United States did not achieve a global superpower status, and was considered a rather old-fashioned country.